 Attaching to scientific literature the the label of “peer reviewed” is a common practice among usual suspects to lend legitimacy to their pseudoscience and storytelling.

 Quentin Van Meter, M.D., FCP, is a pediatric endocrinologist who explains the method as applied to transgenderism.
-Recently, Van Meter was harassed and prevented from speaking at the University of Western Australia by a brood of pervert justice warriors (PJW).
+Van Meter was harassed and prevented from speaking at the University of Western Australia by a brood of pervert justice warriors (PJW).

 The publisher Springer in August 2015 retracted 64 articles from 10 different subscription journals “after editorial checks spotted fake email addresses, and subsequent internal investigations uncovered fabricated peer-review reports,” according to a statement on its website.
 The retractions came only months after BioMed Central, an open-access publisher also owned by Springer, retracted 43 articles for the same reason.
 This prompted the New England Journal of Medicine to weigh in on what it called the “hacking” of the scientific publishing process.